vib-tcp/project_github_microcredential/git_and_github_concepts/git_concepts.md

 **Git:**
 Git is a software to create a timeline of your projects.
 It keeps track of all changes you make during your project development and allows you to go back to each version at any point in time.
 You can save changes, and once you commit them to a version that is a snapshot in time.

-**Github:**
+**GitHub:**
 Online repository to collect different git projects.
-GitHub is an online backup of all your timelines that were created in git.
+GitHub can be used as an online backup of all your timelines that were created in git.
+As a web-based platform, GitHub offers several features that extend beyond the basic functionalities of git.
+These include:
+- Repository Hosting: GitHub hosts Git repositories online, making them accessible from anywhere.
+- Pull Requests: This feature allows developers to propose changes to a codebase, review code, and discuss modifications before merging.
+- Issues and Bug Tracking: GitHub provides a built-in issue tracker to manage bugs, feature requests, and other tasks.
+- Project Management Tools: GitHub offers project boards, milestones, and other tools to help manage and organize development tasks.
+- Code Reviews: GitHub facilitates code reviews with inline comments and discussions on pull requests.
+- Actions and CI/CD: GitHub Actions allows you to automate workflows, including continuous integration and continuous deployment (CI/CD).

 ## How to start your timeline/repository?
 **Start a local repository:**
 When you are in your local project folder, you can start the timeline by initializing git, this will create a .git file.
 Git tracks every subfolder in your root folder, so no need to initialize it twice.
 `git init`

 **Start from a remote repository:**
 1. On github, you can go to a remote repository, and clone it to your local machine.
 No need to initialize the timeline again.
 `git clone ssh-address-repository`

 2. You can also first 'fork' to create a personal copy of a repository on GitHub.
-It allows you to freely experiment with changes without affecting the orignal repository.
+It allows you to freely experiment with changes without affecting the original repository.

 ## Where is Git/GitHub?
 Three conceptual areas:
 **1. Developing area**
 My computer: developing area with local folder where project is developed.

 **2. Preparation: staging area?**
 If we do `git add`, we send it to the staging area, which is the place where you add files to prepare for commit.
 Location to prepare new snapshots to the timeline (before commit).

-**3. Local repostitory: where is the timeline?**
+**3. Local repository: where is the timeline?**
 The local repository on your computer is where all the versions live.
 It is the .git folder you have initialized.
 Typically only text files.

 **4. Remote area (GitHub):**